St Helen's Tricentenary Celebrations

 The tower was bricked up as a seamark in 1703 and remains to this day.
 In 1717 work began on building a new church further inland that was completed two years later and consecrated by Bishop Trelawney, Bishop of Winchester, on 27th June 1719.

-This June we celebrated the 300th anniversary of that consecration.
+In June 2019 we celebrated the 300th anniversary of that consecration.

 Please come and help make the